 This checklist doesn’t come close to covering all the features that would be needed in order for a website to be fully accessible.
 But it’s a useful introduction to anyone who is trying to learn more about ADA website compliance.

-Another useful tool for ADA website compliance is an automated compliance checker.
+Another useful tool for ADA website compliance is an automated ADA Website Compliance Checker.
 This is a software program that automatically checks whether certain conditions are met.
 A program used for testing ADA compliance might check whether all images do indeed have alt text, or whether the color contrast between the text and the background meets a certain minimum level.
 Some programs check multiple conditions at once, while others are designed to check just one accessibility feature.
 Some check whether they meet specific technical or legislated requirements, such as the requirements of Section 508 of the Rehabilitation Act.

 A compliance checker produces a “true” or a “false” result (conditions are met or are not met), usually in the form of a report that is generated automatically after the program has completed the testing process.